coldfrontlabs/gulp-templates/.github/CONTRIBUTING.md

 1. Fork the repo and create your branch from dev.
 2. Link your pull request to any relavent open issues.
-3. If you've added or changed templates, update the documentation.
+3. If you've added or changed functionality, update the documentation.
 4. Make sure your code functions.
 Write a test if you have to!
 5. Make sure your code lints.
 6. Issue the pull request!